 If you are looking to refinance your mortgage and you are confident that you will get the terms that you want, then paying for the appraisal may be well worth it.
 If you are not as confident as you would like, you can try to self-asses.
 You can search online to see how much other homes in your area are selling for to get an idea of how much your home is currently worth, but it may not be accurate.

 What are the Appraisal Management Companies?

 With Fannie Mae and Freddie Mac adopting updated rules to protect both lenders and borrowers from incorrect appraisals, lenders must now use AMC’s or Appraisal Management Companies that eliminate contact with the appraisers.
 While this causes some time delays, it more than makes up for making it a more trustworthy process.

 According to the National Association of Realtor, home appraisal issues are the cause of 25% of real estate contract delays, 2nd only to obtaining financing (35%).
 The appraisal process is there to establish the fair market value of your house, but throughout the process, there are a lot of delays and issues to be overcome given the various professionals that are involved in the process.
 The ultimate objective of an appraisal is to provide an impartial analysis of the real worth of the property with the appraisal ultimately protecting the buyer against paying more for a home than what it’s worth.
 There are a few main reasons why homes fail to appraise:

 The price of the home is over market value

-This typically occurs in rising real estate markets where buyers competing drive up the price of the house above market value and the buyers don’t actually have the ability to pay over-market.
+This typically occurs in rising real estate markets where buyers competing drive up the price of the house above market value and the buyers can’t pay over-market.
 For most situations, people bidding on a house don’t have more money to add as they have usually already set the amount they are willing to contribute to a down payment and closing costs.
-For this situation, it is key to go with a buyer who will pay cash or verifies funds before going under contract.
+For this situation, it is key to go with a buyer who will pay cash or verify funds before going under contract.